espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Blazing Aura.md

 * * *

 You explode in flame.
 Enemies in a 20 foot emanation take 7d6 fire damage (DC resolve reflex using your class DC or spell DC, whichever is higher).
-Allies in the area are [[Quickened]] for 1 round and can use the additional action to Strike or Stride.
+Allies in the area are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]] for 1 round and can use the additional action to Strike or Stride.